Hecke orbits and the Mordell-Lang conjecture in distinguished categories: Examples I

 At first glance, our definition of $\Sigma$-orbits in the case of connected pure/mixed Shimura varieties resembles the definition of a generalized Hecke orbit which can be found in Proposition-Definition 3.3 in \cite{Pink}.
-In this subsection, we compare these two notions and some other notions of generalized Hecke orbits that appear in some articles.
+In this subsection, we compare these two notions and some other notions of generalized Hecke orbits that appear throughout the literature.

-Slightly different definitions of (connected) pure/mixed Shimura data are used in these papers.
+Several slightly different definitions of (connected) pure/mixed Shimura data are used in the literature.
 We will always use the definition from \cite{BD2} and translate all definitions of generalized Hecke orbits to this setting.

 In the following, we freely use terminology from Section 3 of \cite{BD2}.
-Let $(P,X^+,\Gamma)$ be an object of the distinguished category $\mathfrak{C}_{\mathrm{pSv}}$ of connected (pure) Shimura varieties with associated functor $\mathcal{F}_{\mathrm{pSv}}$.
+Let $(P,X^+,\Gamma)$ be an object of the distinguished category $\mathfrak{C}_{\mathrm{pSv}}$ of connected pure Shimura varieties with associated functor $\mathcal{F}_{\mathrm{pSv}}$.
 Set $S = \mathcal{F}_{\mathrm{pSv}}(P,X^+,\Gamma)$ and let $x \in S(\mathbb{C})$.
 There is a canonical identification of $S(\mathbb{C})$ with $\Gamma \backslash X^+$.
 Let $\widetilde{x}$ be a lift of $x$ to $X^+ \subset \mathrm{Hom}(\mathbb{S}_{\mathbb{C}},P_{\mathbb{C}})$, where $\mathbb{S}$ denotes the Deligne torus, let $M$ denote the smallest algebraic subgroup of $P$ (defined over $\mathbb{Q}$) such that the image of $\widetilde{x}$ is contained in $M_{\mathbb{C}}$, and let $\widetilde{x}_0: \mathbb{S}_{\mathbb{C}} \to M_{\mathbb{C}}$ denote the induced homomorphism.
-Since $M$ is automatically connected, it follows from Lemma 4.3 in \cite{BD2} that there is a Shimura subdatum $(M,X_M^+)$ of $(P,X^+)$ such that $\widetilde{x} \in X_M^+$.
+Since $M$ is automatically connected, it follows from Lemma 4.3 in \cite{BD2} that there is a Shimura subdatum $(M,X_M^+)$ of $(P,X^+)$ such that $\widetilde{x}_0 \in X_M^+$.
 Thanks to Lemma 2.2 in \cite{OrrThesis} and Proposition 2.2 in \cite{RohlfsSchwermer}, we find an object $(M,X_M^+,\Gamma_M)$ of $\mathfrak{C}_{\mathrm{pSv}}$ and a morphism $(M,X_M^+,\Gamma_M) \to (P,X^+,\Gamma)$ of $\mathfrak{C}_{\mathrm{pSv}}$ extending the Shimura morphism $(M,X_M^+) \to (P,X^+)$.